 The Gandy Dancer is one of the area’s finest amenities and is host to more than 30 events and activities.
 You’re invited to come travel this well maintained corridor and look for birds, bears, mushrooms & wildflowers.
 Enjoy the woods, water, fields and villages.

 The rural communities along the trail provide sites of interest as well as many services.
-Campgrounds, restaurants, ice cream shops, museums, galleries, fixit bike repair stations and unique stores can be found in many of the trail towns.
+Lodging, campgrounds, restaurants, ice cream shops, museums, art galleries and bike repair stations can be found in many of the trail towns.

 Additional links to help plan your adventure